 If you’re expecting to take a course on how to play RATM songs from a purely technical point of view however, this isn’t the right class for you.
 A better alternative would be another platform such as YouTube.

-For instance, beginners may have difficulty following some advanced methods, whereas more knowledgeable players won’t have a lot to gain from hearing about basic electric guitar skills.
+For instance, beginners may have difficulty following some advanced methods, whereas more knowledgeable guitar players won’t have a lot to gain from hearing about basic electric guitar skills.

 Tom Morello MasterClass Features